 “In this world,” to quote Benjamin Franklin, “Nothing can be said to be certain except death and taxes.”
 If you’re a homeowner, you know that statement to ring true more than others.
-Your mortgage payment each month, for example, comprises of the payment, interest, taxes and insurance (P.I.T.I.).
+Your mortgage payment each month, for example, is comprised of the payment, interest, taxes and insurance (P.I.T.I.).
 And in some cases property tax rates may have increased in your area forcing your mortgage payment to go up to fund the escrow account.
 An increasing house payment can be hard on people.
 People that have paid off their mortgage have to pay their property taxes and home owners insurance out of their own pocket each year because there is no more escrow account.
 This can be especially difficult on people with a fixed income.

 Unfortunately, it’s not just missing a mortgage payment which can result in losing your home & property.
 You could also lose your home if you don’t pay your property tax due each year regardless if you have a home on the land or not.
 So, how long can you go without paying property taxes is an important question.

-The most simple answer is to pay off any current or outstanding fees in full.
+The most simple answer is to pay off any current or outstanding taxes and fees in full.
 This includes interest and penalties; the latter of which can be up to 2.5 percent of the original tax by Utah state law.

-Even if you have years of unpaid property taxes, you can avoid damaging both your credit and your financial stability by selling your home to GaryBuysHouses, your local house buyer, who never gives anyone any hassles.
-Not only is approval guaranteed, but we typically pay in cash—in many cases, in as little as 3-5 business days.
+A professional home buyer like Gary Buys Houses will typically pay in cash and close in as little as 3-5 business days.
 Which, in comparison to the estimated 30-60 days from a traditional home buyer it can take to sell your home in Utah, that goes a long way in relieving both your stress as well as county tax official’s demands.
 We also have programs which allow you to stay in your house for weeks, months or even years after you sell your house.
 Our goal is flexibility that serves the house seller the most.

 But whether it’s a temporary setback, a drastic financial loss or simply a momentary case of absent mindedness, taxes are—as we indicated early on—inevitable.

 We ❤️ questions and helping so please reach out anytime.

-Please call or Text to 801-382-9199 or fill out the form 👇 for email.
+Please call or Text to (801) 382-9199 or fill out the form 👇 for email.